Want to make steakhouse-quality steaks at home? Here’s how to cook the perfect steaks on the grill, on the stove, or broiled in the oven.

 3. Immediately place steaks in the middle of the hot, dry pan.
 Cook 1 to 2 minutes without moving; turn steaks with tongs, and cook another 1 to 2 minutes.

 4. Transfer the pan with the seared steaks to the hot oven.
 Roast in the center of the oven until the steaks are cooked to your liking, about 3 to 5 minutes.
-Use a meat thermometer to test for doneness:
+(See below for info on how to determine doneness.)

 6. While the steaks are resting, place the skillet over medium heat.
 Add ½ cup dry red wine to the skillet and bring to a boil.
 As the wine boils, use a wooden spoon to scrap any brown bits off the bottom of the pan.
 Let the liquid boil until reduced to approximately 1/3 cup.
 Remove pan from heat.
 Add the butter, swirling the pan to incorporate it into the sauce.